JackoCoolio/blop-native/README.md

 ### Instructions

 1. `git clone https://github.com/jackocoolio/blop-native`
+2. `task bootstrap`

 #### Client

-2. `task client:build`
+3. `task client:build`
-3. The compiled binary will be at `client/target/release/blop-native.exe`.
+4. The compiled binary will be at `client/target/release/blop-native.exe`.
    An MSI installer can be found in `client/target/release/bundle/msi/`.

 #### Server

-2. `task server:build`
+3. `task server:build`
-3. The compiled binary will be at `server/blop-backend.exe`
+4. The compiled binary will be at `server/blop-backend.exe`